thomasbnielsen/Silverstripe-Content-Blocks/README.md

 ## Create compelling and unique pages ##
 This module gives you the option to create your content, in little blocks, instead of just one big content area.

-When the module is installed, a "Sections" tab will be added to all pages.
-The sections tab holds a GridField, that allows you to create as many blocks/sections of content as you would like.
+When the module is installed, a "Blocks" tab will be added to all pages.
+The blocks tab holds a GridField, that allows you to create as many blocks of content as you would like.
-Each section/block of content can have it's own template assigned.
+Each block of content can have it's own template assigned.
 The module commes with a set of standard templates.

-You can easily create your own section templates and even your own sections.
-This allows for some very flexible sections.
+You can easily create your own block templates and even your own block DataObjects with unique fields.
+This makes it very easy for content editors to create pages with lots of variation, without having to know HTML, fiddle around with tables and so on.
-Create your own section templates and/or extend the Section DataObject to create:
+Create your own block templates and/or extend the Block DataObject to create:
 - Image lists (simple gallery)
 - Employee listings
 - Product listings